Daytime Emmy Award for Outstanding Lead Actor in a Drama Series

 Since its inception, the award has been given to 26 actors.
 General Hospital has the most awarded actors in this category with a total of twelve wins.
 In 1979, Al Freeman, Jr. became the first African-American to have garnered the award, winning for his role as Ed Hall on One Life to Live.
 In 2008, Anthony Geary became the actor with the most wins in the category when he won for a sixth time, surpassing David Canary's previous record.
 Geary went on to win again in 2012 and 2015, thus far winning on eight occasions.
-Peter Bergman has been nominated on 23 occasions, more than any other actor.

-As of the 2022 ceremony, John McCook is the most recent winner in this category for his portrayal of Eric Forrester on The Bold and the Beautiful.
+Peter Bergman has been nominated on 25 occasions, more than any other actor.
+As of the 2025 ceremony, Paul Telfer, is the most recent winner in this category for his portrayal of Xander Kiriakis on Days of Our Lives.

 Winners and nominees

 Listed below are the winners of the award for each year, as well as the other nominees.